jmlandi/crypto-elt/README.md

 ---

+## ⚡️ Endpoints

+`/data/refresh` -> Update warehouse data.
+`data/query` -> Query into the warehouse.
+Send a JSON body with "query" as key value and the query as the key value.

+---

 ## 🔎 About

 This app performs an **ELT** pipeline (**Extract → Load → Transform**) using data from **CoinMarketCap** and persists results to: